syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 * [Assemblies Information](https://help.syncfusion.com/file-formats/presentation/assemblies-required)
 * [NuGet Information](https://help.syncfusion.com/file-formats/presentation/nuget-packages-required#converting-powerpoint-presentation-into-pdf)

-The following namespaces are required to compile the code in this topic.

-1. Syncfusion.OfficeChartToImageConverter
-2. Syncfusion.Presentation
-3. Syncfusion.PresentationToPdfConverter
-4. Syncfusion.Pdf

 **PresentationToPdfConverter** class is responsible for converting an entire Presentation or a slide into PDF.
 The following code example demonstrates how to convert a PowerPoint presentation to PDF.

 {% tabs %}

 {% highlight c# %}
+//Namespaces to perform PPTX to PDF conversion using Syncfusion.OfficeChartToImageConverter using Syncfusion.Presentation using Syncfusion.PresentationToPdfConverter using Syncfusion.Pdf

 //Opens a PowerPoint Presentation
 IPresentation pptxDoc = Presentation.Open("Sample.pptx");